syncfusion-content/flutter-docs/Flutter/pdf/working-with-pdf-conformance.md

 ## PDF/A-2b conformance

-The PDF/A-2b conformance is a constrained form of Adobe PDF version 1.7.
-It indicates minimal compliance to ensure that the rendered visual appearance of a conforming file is preservable over the long term.

 You can create a PDF/A-2b document by specifying the conformance level as a2b through PdfConformanceLevel enum when creating the new PDF document as follows.

 {% highlight dart %}